FraidoonOmarzai/Medical-Image-Analysis/README.md

 - **streamlit and prediction pipeline**
-    - create an application using streamlit
+    - create an application using streamlit -> `app.y`
-    - create prediction pipeline
+    - create prediction pipeline, it will download the best model from s3 -> `prediction_pipeline.py`